PrincetonUniversity/removing_tedium/05_symbolic_links/README.md

 ```
 cd
 ln --symbolic /scratch/gpfs/<NetID> scr       # Tiger, Della, Perseus, Traverse
-ln --symbolic /scratch/network/<NetID> ntwk   # Adroit
+ln --symbolic /scratch/network/<NetID> scr    # Adroit
 ```

-You can use different names instead of `scr` and `ntwk`.
+You can use a different name instead of `scr`.
 Choose something concise, representative and original (so that it doesn't conflict with an existing command).

 Symbolic links can be used for any operation involving a path, for example: